maoabc/unrar-android/src/main/cpp/libunrar/readme.txt

    3. Acknowledgements

    This source includes parts of code written by other authors.
-   Please see acknow.txt file for details.
+   Please see acknow.txt virtualFile for details.

    4. Legal stuff